Chunking

 When to use Chunking.

 When you are confronted with a task that seems daunting.
-Chunk it down to find smaller, more manageable mini-tasks.
+Chunk it down into smaller, more manageable mini-tasks.

 When you are overwhelmed by details.
-Chunk up to find the overall meaning or purpose to "get the bug picture" or "see the wood for the trees"
+Chunk up to find the overall meaning or purpose to "get the big picture" or "see the wood for the trees".

 When you want to communicate more effectively.
-Make sure you package the information in chunks that are the right size for your audience.
+Package the information in chunks that are the right size for your audience.

 See Also Backwards Forwards Planning